-Diversity and Inclusion
+Diversity Equity and Inclusion

 Our Med-Peds program is committed to creating a residency program that promotes and celebrates diversity in all forms.
 Over the last several years we have taken an intentional approach to identifying ways our program can reduce bias, address health

 Here is what we are doing: